Lake Hopatcong station: Post-railroad use of the 1911 depot

 The stone station building, whose address became 125 Landing Road, served as a real estate office and a hardware store.
 Next, it was purchased by an interior design business whose proprietors restored the marble floor and other original features.
 In 2012, the building was occupied by a role-playing games store.

 On November 6, 2014, the building was purchased by the Lake Hopatcong Foundation, which aimed to use part of the structure as office and meeting space, and open the rest to the public as an environmental and cultural center.

-In 2016, the foundation commissioned a new roof of glazed clay tiles from Lodowici Roof Tiles, the New Lexington, Ohio, company that supplied the building's original tiles in 1911.
+In 2016, the foundation commissioned a new roof of glazed clay tiles from Ludowici Roof Tile, the New Lexington, Ohio, company that supplied the building's original tiles in 1911.
 The preparation for the new roof revealed deterioration in the structure's stone parapets.
 A grant from the Morris County Historic Preservation Trust funded the $215,000 job.
 That year, the building was added to the National Register of Historic Places and New Jersey's similar state register.

 By 2021, the foundation's effort to restore and preserve the building had received a total of $1,129,143 from the Morris County Historic Preservation Trust Fund and two grants, or $150,000 and $254,879, from the New Jersey Historic Trust.
 That year, the foundation's work on the building was recognized in 2021 with an award from Preservation New Jersey, a non-profit historic preservation organization.